-The Malcolm Scottish Society
+The Malcolm Scottish Society (NEW in 2017)

-After discussions with the Highland Games organizers, Spring Creek has decided to take the lead with the formation of a new non-profit society to ensure that the Games stay in Canmore – The Malcolm Scottish Society.
+After discussions with the Highland Games organizers, Spring Creek has offered to take the lead with the formation of a new non-profit society to ensure that the Games stay in Canmore – The Malcolm Scottish Society.

 “The Highland Games draws more than 5,000 visitors to Canmore a year and it celebrates the unique Scottish Heritage of the Town.” says Frank Kernick, president of Spring Creek.
 “We couldn’t stand the idea of losing such a special event so we stepped up.
 It will still be a community run event.
 We’re helping with several other tourism groups to kick start a new organization as the Scottish Festival Society has done a great job over the years and deserves a break.”

 “The Highland Games have become an integral part of our community identity over the years – and a well loved event at the end of the summer. ” says Mayor John Borrowman, “As well, the games continue to bring visitors here to enjoy our beautiful mountain town, and add to the sustainability of many small businesses.”

 The mandate of our Society was to foster and encourage our Celtic culture and tradition in all its forms – dance, music and sports, and to establish the Canmore Highland Games as an entertainment/cultural destination event.